brugmark/Data_Science/A_Fine_Windy_Day_(HackerEarth)/README.md

 ![missing_data](https://user-images.githubusercontent.com/70854452/128378686-e614451d-95ed-4194-affb-a9cc64e357a3.png)

 Subsequently, we look for potential outliers in the numerical features.
-These are identified by calculating the z-score.
-This represents how many standard deviations a value deviates from the mean.
-The farther away, the more likely the value is an outlier.

-In the scatter plots below, a value with a z-score of 3 or more is colored red.
+To exemplify this, the scatter plot below is shown.
+In this plot a value with a z-score of 3 or more is colored red.

 ![potential_outliers](https://user-images.githubusercontent.com/70854452/128378974-e276ecfb-fcf1-43b1-94cf-0408fae542f6.png)